Edvan Bakaj: Liria Prizren

 On 10 August 2017, Bakaj completed a transfer to Liria Prizren of Football Superleague of Kosovo for an undisclosed fee.

 Drita

 On 8 June 2018, Bakaj completed a transfer to fellow Football Superleague of Kosovo and defending champions Drita.
 On 17 July 2018, he made his debut with Drita in first qualifying round of UEFA Champions League against Swedish side Malmö after being named in the starting line-up.

 Bakaj left the club on 21 January 2019, terminating the contract by mutual consent.

 Luftëtari Gjirokastër

-On 29 January 2019, Bakaj returned in Albanian Superliga after one-and-a-half years abstence, signing with Luftëtari until the end of the season.
+On 29 January 2019, Bakaj returned in Albanian Superliga after one-and-a-half years absence, signing with Luftëtari until the end of the season.
 This marked the return of the goalkeeper at the club for the first time since 2007.
 He spent the second part of 2018–19 season mainly as back-up, collecting only six appearances, including three in Albanian Superliga, leaving the team afterwards.